hackerb9/vt340test/mmj.md

 <details>
 <summary>
-<h4>Mark Gleaves MMJ to 9-pin serial with fake RTS/CTS flow control</h4>
+<b>Mark Gleaves MMJ to 9-pin serial with fake RTS/CTS flow control</b>
 </summary>

 The Linux Documentation Project has a pinout for a cable functionally